 The following discusses potential water quality issues or concerns as well as water filtration options for residents of Boston, Massachusetts.

 The Boston water supply and many surrounding cities and towns are supplied by the Massachusetts Water Resources Authority (MWRA).
 The latest available Annual Water Quality Report can be viewed at the following link MWRA Annual Report.
-While the water quality is generally pretty good from MWRA, the long distance to the water’s eventual landing point and other issues may cause taste & odor issues as well as various types of staining in sinks, toilets, showers and other plumbing fixtures.
+While the water quality is generally pretty good from MWRA, the long distance to the water’s eventual points of use and other issues may cause taste & odor issues as well as various types of staining in sinks, toilets, showers and other plumbing fixtures.
 You may experience taste and odor issues that are commonly associated with chloramine (a chlorine, ammonia compound), which is used to disinfect the water and control bacterial growth.
+For more detail on common taste & odor issues in water, see the link at http://h2ocare.com/bad-odor-taste-water/.
 There is a “Frequently Asked Questions” publication provided by MWRA that reviews what you may encounter.
 See the link at FAQs MWRA Water.
 See the Water Filtration Systems section below for more information on water quality improvement.

-SYMPTOMS OF WATER QUALITY ISSUES / WATER TEST FIRST
+SYMPTOMS OF WATER QUALITY ISSUES / TEST FIRST

 While symptoms of water quality issues such as bad odors & taste, staining of laundry, bathroom fixtures, etc. are indicators of problems, the preferred starting point is to get a water test to identify the minerals or contaminants in the water and at what quantity they exist.
 This will lead to an effective system recommendation and route to providing excellent water quality for drinking, washing, etc.

-Lead found in tap water usually comes from the corrosion of older fixtures or from the solder that connects pipes.
+Lead found in tap water usually comes from the corrosion of older fixtures, from the solder that connects pipes or from old lead pipe service lines running from the water main in your street to your home.
 Water is known as the ultimate solvent in that it picks up a little of everything it touches as it flows through the ground, pipes, etc. Also, when water sits in leaded pipes for several hours, lead can leach into the water supply.
 Measures taken during the last two decades have greatly reduced exposures to lead in tap water.
-These measures include actions taken under the requirements of the 1986 and 1996 amendments to the Safe Drinking Water Act (http://www.epa.gov/sdwa) and the U.S. Environmental Protection Agency’s (EPA’s) Lead and Copper Rule (http://www.epa.gov/dwreginfo/lead-and-copper-rule)
+These measures include actions taken under the requirements of the 1986 and 1996 amendments to the Safe Drinking Water Act (http://www.epa.gov/sdwa) and the U.S. Environmental Protection Agency’s (EPA’s) Lead and Copper Rule (http://www.epa.gov/dwreginfo/lead-and-copper-rule).